-According to the summary in GASB Statement 44, "The statistical section is a required part of a comprehensive annual financial report (CAFR), although governments are not required to prepare a statistical section if they do not present their basic financial statements within a CAFR."
+According to the summary in GASB Statement 44, "The statistical section is a required part of a comprehensive annual financial report, although governments are not required to prepare a statistical section if they do not present their basic financial statements within a comprehensive annual financial report."

 With that in mind, districts are highly encouraged, but not required, to include the statistical section if they do not present their basic financial statements within a CAFR.
-Districts that present a CAFR or that participate in Government Finance Officers Association (GFOA) will still want to include all the same statistical supplement schedules.
+Districts that present a comprehensive annual financial report or that participate in Government Finance Officers Association (GFOA) will still want to include all the same statistical supplement schedules.